Our blog:

 Top 5 places to ski in the Alps in July

-July may not be the most obvious month to think about skiing, but high up on the Alpine glaciers there is usually still plenty of snow.
+July may not be the most obvious month to think about skiing, but high up on the Alpine glaciers there has (historically at least) usually been enough snow for some skiing.

 1. Hintertux, Austria